matthewhall/matt-tabs/README.md

 });
 ```

-The callback function, `onTabSelect`, is fired every time a tab is selected.
+`onTabSelect` is fired every time a tab is selected.
 The function is passed the index of the selected tab as an argument.

 ### Methods
 ####.mtabs('show', index)